StackHawk Documentation StackHawk Logo HawkDocs

 usePlatform: true

-This configuration requires the scanned application to have at least one StackHawk-generated and included OpenAPI specification from the platform.
+This requires the application to have at least one included OpenAPI specification on the platform.

 You can define portions of your web app structure within the app.openApiConf.inline configuration of your stackhawk.yml in the OpenAPI format: